GordeevD/GordeevD.github.io/essays/design-patterns.md

 ## Personal Experience

 I have been using design patterns in my internship project game development.
 I have used the Singleton pattern to ensure that there is only one instance of the game manager class and background music class.
-Other examples of use design patterns in games [read here](https://dmitry-cq.medium.com/day-23-game-programming-design-patterns-5a52655cb0ef)
+Other examples of design patterns in games [read here](https://dmitry-cq.medium.com/day-23-game-programming-design-patterns-5a52655cb0ef).

 ## Conclusion